Help prevent others from using your device without permission

-You can set up your Android phone or tablet to prevent other people from using it if it gets reset to factory settings without your permission.
-For example, if your device is lost, stolen, or erased after you've set it up to prevent others from using it, then only someone with your Google Account or screen lock information could use your device.
+You can set your Android phone or tablet to help prevent other people from using it if it gets reset to factory settings without your permission.
+For example, if your protected device got stolen and erased, only someone with your Google Account or screen lock could use it.

 - With a screen lock set:

-If your device gets erased, but you have your Google Account on your device, the device can't finish setup until your Google Account information is entered again.
+If your device gets erased, but has your Google Account on it, the device can't finish setup until your Google Account information is entered again.

-If you reset your Google Account password and need to do a factory reset, wait 24 hours after changing your password to reset your device.
-For security purposes, you can't use an account to set up a device after reset if that password changed within 24 hours.
+If you reset your Google Account password and need to do a factory reset, wait 24 hours after changing your password before resetting your device.
+For security, you can't use an account to set up a device after reset if that password changed within 24 hours.

 To turn off device protection, remove your Google Account from your device.
 Learn how to remove an account.

 If you have Developer options turned on, you can also turn off device protection from your device's Settings app .
 Tap Developer options OEM Unlocking.

 To factory reset a protected device, you'll need to either unlock your screen or enter your Google Account password.
 This ensures that you or someone you trust is doing the reset.

 Expect to unlock your screen or enter Google Account information if you:

 - Erase your device's data using the Settings app .

-You'll be asked to enter your screen lock before using "Backup & reset."
+You'll be asked to enter your screen lock before using Reset.

 - Reset your device using its buttons.

-- Remotely reset your device with Android Device Manager.
+- Remotely reset your device with Find My Device.

-If you remotely reset your device using Android Device Manager, you'll need to enter a Google username and password associated with the device.
+If you remotely reset your device using Find My Device, you'll need to enter a Google username and password associated with the device.